Matthew 5: KJV

 Acts 7:52 – Stephen speaking to the religious leaders in Jerusalem

-Serving Christ, showing love, and acknowledging the truth are enough to turn many against us.
-We never need to be afraid of the truth.
-But we need to make sure we are speaking the truth in love.
+The bible shows us that serving Christ, showing love, and telling the truth are enough to turn many against us.
+But we never need to be afraid of the truth.
+And when we speak the in love, it will open the eyes of the blind and lead the lost to Christ.

 When Jesus stood before Pontius Pilate, And Jesus said, “I have come to tell world the truth.”
 Pilate interrupted him, and didn’t even bother to listen to the truth that Jesus was going to share with him.
 He as Jesus, “What is truth?”
-Pilate didn’t care about the truth.
+But Pilate didn’t care about finding out what the truth was.
 He didn’t even let Jesus explain.
-When the truth gets in men’s way, persecution is soon to follow for those who love the truth.
+And when the truth gets in the way of wicked men, persecution is soon to follow.
 (John 18:38)

 Comfort of the Scriptures

-Jeramiah was sent by God to warn Jerusalem that its inhabitants would be destroyed because they had perverted the worship of God.
-Rather than repent, they locked him up in a pit to die because he told them the truth.
-Suffering in the pit, just about to go sink under the mud, a chord was let down and Jeramiah God delivered Jeramiah at the last minute.
-(Jeramiah 38)
+The scripture can offer us comfort during times of persecution.
+In one story, Jeremiah was sent by God to warn Jerusalem that its inhabitants would be destroyed because they had perverted the worship of God.
+But rather than repent, the priests threw him up in a pit to die because he told them the truth.
+Suffering in the pit, just about to go sink under the mud, a chord was let down and Jeremiah at the last minute.
+(Jeremiah 38)

 Trusting God

 Don’t underestimate what good can come from your hour of persecution.
-At times our whole community may be moved against us for the sake of the gospel.
-Persevere, show forth the praises of God, and show them Jesus Christ.
+At times your whole community may be moved against you for the sake of the gospel.
+But persevere, show forth the praises of God, and show them Jesus Christ.
+And as you do, know that you have a great reward waiting for you in heaven.

 Living For Jesus: A Prayer of the Puritans